jordinl/deno-fetch-memory-leak/readme.md

 # Deno fetch memory leak

 Show memory leak in deno fetch.
+It's better to run this example on a server where concurrency can be set to a high number, such as 100.

-## Running the example
+### Running the example

+Make sure you have deno installed first.

 Clone this repo and execute: